 I hadn’t anticipated that we would record so many of our outings, education journey and gardening.
 Nor how much I would talk about mindfulness and parenting.
 Especially through my Dear Daughter posts.

 It was fun to connect with like-minded people, from across the world.
-I included craft and cookery tutorials.
-These went down well.
+I started including craft and cookery tutorials.
 I found I loved taking photos, and so my blog grew.

 I know that this blog would only be half a story without the people who spend time reading my posts and leaving comments.
 I still get excited when I see someone has left a message.
 I really love reading them all.
 I’d like to thank you all for joining me in this space and hope that you will continue to find this a place you choose to be.